 See Neck Stretches

 Perform a stretch that lengthens your lateral neck muscles.
 One way to do this is to keep your shoulders in place and tilt your ear toward your shoulder until you feel a stretch in the side of your neck.
-But if a certain movement causes more pain, stop it and gently try a different movement.
+If a certain movement causes more pain, stop it and gently try a different movement.

 Get a massage